linjjiang/2019_bump_attractor_simulation/README.md

 ## Description

-Human visual system is retinotopically organized with a cortical magnification: The central visual field is represented with more neurons with a smaller receptive field as compared to peripheral visual field.
-Such magnified foveal representation significantly impacts our visual processing: for example, our visual acuity decreases with icmreasing visual eccentricity (distance to the central fixation) of the visual stimuli.
+The human visual system is retinotopically organized and exhibits cortical magnification: the central visual field is represented by a greater number of neurons with smaller receptive fields compared to the peripheral visual field.
+This foveal magnification plays a critical role in visual processing—most notably, visual acuity declines as stimulus eccentricity (distance from the center of gaze) increases.

-However, less is known to what extent such cortical magnification constrains memory processing beyond low-level visual perception.
+While the role of cortical magnification in low-level visual perception is well established, its constraints on memory processing remain less understood.

-To address this, this project used bump attractor model to simulate the eccentricity effects on spatial working memory precision, using a continuos bump attractor model (Wimmer et al., 2014).
-Here, we simulated the effects of eccentricity by varying the size of the bump attractor network based on the previously measured cortical magnification factor from human observers (Duncan & Boynton, 2003).
-Our simulation matches the human eye-tracking data under the same experimental parameters.
+This project explores how cortical magnification may constrain spatial working memory precision.
+We employ a continuous bump attractor model (Wimmer et al., 2014) to simulate the effects of stimulus eccentricity on memory performance.
+The model incorporates variations in network size based on empirical estimates of the human cortical magnification factor (Duncan & Boynton, 2003).
+Simulation results closely align with human eye-tracking data collected under matching experimental conditions.

 This simulation was reported in the following paper:
 Jiang, L., & Leung, H. C. (2021).
 Errors in visuospatial working memory across space and time.
 Scientific Reports, 11(1). https://doi.org/10.1038/s41598-021-93858-6